-India’s literacy rate is at 74.04%.
-Tripura has achieved a literacy rate of 94.65%.
-Bihar is the least literate state in India, with a literacy of 63.82%.
-Several other social indicators of the two states are correlated with these rates, such as life expectancy at birth (71.61 for males and 75 for females in Kerala, 65.66 for males and 64.79 for females in Bihar), infant mortality per 1,000 live births (10 in Kerala, 61 in Bihar), the birth rate per 1,000 people (16.9 in Kerala, 30.9 in Bihar) and death rate per 1,000 people (6.4 in Kerala, 7.9 in Bihar).
+India has a 74.04 percent literacy rate.
+Tripura now has a 94.65 percent literacy rate.
+With a literacy rating of 63.82 percent, Bihar is the least literate state in India.
+The two states’ life expectancy at birth (71.61 years for men and 75 years for women in Kerala, 65.66 years for men and 64.79 years for women in Bihar), infant mortality per 1,000 live births (10 in Kerala, 61 in Bihar), the birth rate per 1,000 people (16.9 in Kerala, 30.9 in Bihar), and death rate per 1,000 people are all correlated with these rates (6.4 in Kerala, 7.9 in Bihar).

 National Literacy Mission